SoftwareAG/adabas-rest-webapp/doc/REST-API-configuration.md

 To add a new user to the `realm.properties` you can start the `server.<sh or bat> add_user` command.

-The realm.properties authentication is not used if ADASAF/RACF based authentication is configured.

 ##### 1.9.1.1.1.
 Creating an MD5 Hash